artificiallama/TeslaSenti/README.md

 (1) A major hurdle to obtaining good quality predicitions on streaming tweets in the amount of labelled data which goes into training the model.
 Hand labeling tweets/headlines by sentiments is a tedious tasks.
 The publicly available sentiment labelled data (resturant reviews etc) is not useful because one needs text from the domain of finance/stocks to train the model.
 A possible approach to circumventing the need for labeling is as follows.
 The archive of stock price movements of Tesla and the tweets about Tesla can be downloaded.
 Then a model can be trained with the tweets as inputs and the stock price movement as the target.
 The labels in this approach are the stock price movements.
 These can be readily computed by subtracting (or dividing) successive prices at regular interval.
 The interval could be few minutes to few hours (or even days).

-(2) The probability is used as a weight.
-It could be rather used as threshold.
-For example a negative or positive tweet would pass through this filter only if the probability is > 0.8.
+(2) Another (better) model could be trained.
+Apart from improving the scores given by the Naive Bayes one would like to obtain reliable probabilities of classes.
+This is because these probabilities can be used to improve decision making.
+On way of using these probabilities  is to use these as a threshold.
+For example a negative (or positive tweet) would result in an action of sell (or buy) only if the probability is > 0.8.
+Another way is to use the probability as a weight.
+In this case the sentiment index will be w1*(-1)+w2*(+1) where w1 and w2 are the probabilities outputed by the model for the particular sample.

 (3) The frontend interface is very basic.
 There is scope to make it more attractive for a better user experience.
 The xaxis of the graphs is time in UTC.
 This should be made user friendly.
 The time zone of the user should be automatically detected.
 Then the relevant time zone should be displayed on the xaxis.